foxkit-js/library-template/README.md

 Run the `pnpm lint` or `pnpm lint:strict` scripts or install the editor integration for your code editor, such as the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to run ESLint.

+Note: Some plugins may not yet be fully compatible with ESLint V9 and/or Flat Configs.
+These may require rewriting the config to the legacy system and/or downgrading `eslint` and `@eslint/js` to `v8.57.x`.

 ### Prettier

 [Prettier] is an automatic code-formatter and is configured to auto-format all appropriate file types when creating a commit with git through [simple-git-hooks] and [nano-staged].